MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Ekhwachil/reference_grammar.md

     PFV:P3PL:make[:PASS(?)] boat DEF.PL chief
     'The chiefs were made (a boat/boats)' (lit.
 'The chiefs were boat-made')

 When applied in NI constructions, these voices have the same restrictions as they normally do.
-For example, relativizing an A argument requires use of the antipassive voice.
+For example, relativizing an A requires use of the antipassive voice.

     ??? ????? ??? ????????? ??? ??? ??? ?????
     ???    ?????   ??? ?????????         ???  ???  ???    ?????